 1. Flour.
 The type of flour that you use may affect this recipe.
 I use White Lily, which has a low protein content.
 If you’re using King Arthur or Pillsbury, each has a high protein content.
 You may try substituting 2 cups cake flour and 1 cup of whatever all-purpose you have.
 I have not tried this but it makes sense to me that it would work because White Lily has a protein content almost as low as cake flour.
 Please let me know if you try this.

 2. Butter.
 You cannot substitute margarine or any type of butter substitute.
-And you should not use generic butter.
-I use Land O’ Lakes Unsalted Butter.
+And you shouldn’t use generic butter.
+I only use Land O’ Lakes Unsalted Butter.

 3. Your baking powder and/or baking soda is old.
 Baking powder and baking soda should be replaced before it’s a year or so old.
 If older than a year and not kept in an airtight container then the rising properties have diluted.